 Where is my mind?

-When the brain deems an experience meaningful enough, it will transfer that information from short-term storage — the temporary file cabinet which holds information like where you put your car keys or the phone number of a person you just met — to your long-term memory, where information is held so that it can be accessed at a later time.
+When the brain deems an experience meaningful enough, it will transfer that information from short-term storage — the temporary file cabinet which holds information like where you put your car keys or the phone number of a person you just met — to your long-term memory, where information is stored so that it can be accessed at a later time.
 Scientists think that this record is made in the brain by strengthening the connections between groups of neurons that participate in encoding the experience — a pattern of connections which is referred to as an engram.

 “Our results show that memories really do reside in very specific brain cells,” co-author Xu Liu stated at the time, “and simply by reactivating these cells by physical means, such as light, an entire memory can be recalled.”